 Judge: Lucille Lang Day [firstname.lastname@example.org]

-The topic is listed below.
-We keep the topics general so you can relate to them as you wish.
+Short Takes Contest: The Editors choose a different Short Takes topic for every issue.
+Short Takes are usually short pieces, fiction or non-fiction (250-500 words), but can also be topical poetry, sometimes even drawings or photography.
 We’re especially interested in hearing about your experiences, but you can include your thoughts, dreams, ideas and opinions.
 Humor and irony are always appreciated!

-At the top of the first page please enter author’s name, address, telephone, and email address.
+- At the top of the first page enter your name, address, telephone, and email address.
 Make sure to include the topic and title of the piece.

 We will contact you only if your piece is selected.
 Because our choices are determined by our need for balance and diversity, we cannot include all the good pieces we receive.